marianecr/marianecr/README.md

 > # About Me 👩‍💻

 - ### My name is Mariane.
 Welcome to my github profile.
-- ### 🎓 I'm currently pursuing my bachelor's degree in Computer Science and post-degree in Full Stack Software Development;
+- ### 🎓 I'm currently pursuing my bachelor's degree in Computer Science and post-degree in Data Science;
 - ### I love to travel 🛫, play soccer ⚽ and videogame 🎮.

 </div>